spacetelescope/jdaviz/docs/dev/ui_description.rst

 the state of the custom widget as each element may contain some kind of stateful information about itself.

-An alternative design is to have each widget implemented as a ``VuetifyTemplate`` object.
+An alternative design, and the one used for the JDAViz tools, is to have each widget implemented as a ``VuetifyTemplate`` object.
 In this way, custom widgets are defined as ipywidget-like elements whose visual representation is described by a Vuetify template.
 The template composes the visual representation of the